What is counselling?

 Counselling can help with issues such as anxiety, depression, trauma, self-esteem, identity, sexuality, bereavement, loss, stress, relationship difficulties, attachment issues, work related stress, and anger.

-I am able to offer both short term (6-10 session) and open ended long term therapy.
-I offer clients an initial meeting with no obligation to then continue counselling with me.
+When I am able to offer you a space to start counselling I will offer you an initial meeting with no obligation to then continue counselling with me.
 I feel very strongly that it is the counselling relationship that helps to effect change so I think it is important to see whether you feel comfortable working with me.
-In this initial meeting we will explore what has brought you to counselling and whether short term or open ended is suitable.